hongseok-yang/probprog20/README.md

 #### [June 7] Group project presentation on 17/22/24 June

 The last three lectures of the course will consist of project presentations.
 Each group will have 15 minutes to explain what they did and experienced during their project.
 The groups 1-5 will present on 17 June, the groups 6-10 on 22 June, and the remaining groups 11-14 on 24 June.
-In addition to this group presentationm, each group should write a short report (max 3 pages) summarising what they did and learnt during the group project.
+In addition to this group presentation, each group should write a short report (max 3 pages) summarising what they did and learnt during the group project.

+* 17 June (Wednesday)

+1. Kwangjo Gong, Donghyeon Kim
+2. Herin Park, Hyojin Shim
+3. Eunseob Kim, Sumin Shin
+4. Taeyoung Kim, Janggun Lee, Geon Park
+5. Gabin An, Sungmin Kang

+* 22 June (Monday)

+6. Jaemin Kim, Yunseok Lee
+7. Tung Duong Mai, Assem Zhunis
+8. Taehyouk Cho
+9. Euicheon Lee, Hyunjae Lee
+10. Hongchan An

+* 24 June (Wednesday)

+11. Dongjoon Yun
+12. Euojin Kim
+13. Daeseok Lee
+14. Seokin Seo, Jinu Choi, Juhyung Park

 #### [May 31] [Homework4](https://github.com/hongseok-yang/probprog20/blob/master/Homework/Homework4/homework4-questions.pdf) is out.